Skip to content

 typeMapping A Map where each key is a GraphQL type, and the value the FQN of a Java class

-generateClient Generate a Query API.
-This property does the same thing as generateClientv2. false
+generateClient Generate a Query API. false

-generateClientv2 Generate a Query API.
-This property does the same thing as generateClient. false
+generateClientv2 Generate a Query API. false

 generateDataTypes Generate data types.
 Useful for only generating a Query API.
 Input types are still generated when generateClientv2 is true. true